parkersruth/parkersruth.github.io/content/_index.md

 illustration of real time pulse transit time sensing: the camera measures PPG, the accelerometer measures SCG, and the time difference between them is the PTT
 {{< /image >}}

-Pulse transit time (PTT) is the time differential between the heartbeat and the arrival of the pulse pressure wave at the fingertip.
-Since PTT is indicative of arterial stiffness, it can provide an early sign of atheroscloerosis and cardiovascular disease.
-Additionally, PTT is inversely correlated with blood pressure, providing an opportunity to perform noninvasive estimation of of blood pressure using commodity devices.
-[Prior work](https://ubicomplab.cs.washington.edu/pdfs/seismo.pdf) from my lab proposed the use of smartphones to measure PTT; I built upon this work by implementing a smartphone application that can perform real-time sensing, signal processing, and visualization code for the Android smartphone platform.
-I presented this work within the Paul G. Allen School of Computer Science & Engineering at an annual technology CEO summit and the 2018 Industry Affiliates Research Day, as well as the 2018 University of Washington Undergraduate Research Symposium.
+Lowering barriers to regular blood pressure measurement is a grand challenge in health sensing.
+A common proxy for blood pressure is pulse transit time, the delay between a heartbeat and the arrival of the pulse wave at the fingertip.
+[Prior work](https://ubicomplab.cs.washington.edu/pdfs/seismo.pdf) from my lab showed how smartphone cameras and motion sensors can be used to measure pulse transit time.
+I followed this work by implementing a smarthone app with real-time sensing, signal processing, and visualization.
+I presented this demo at a Paul G. Allen School technology CEO summit, the 2018 Industry Affiliates Research Day, and the 2018 University of Washington Undergraduate Research Symposium.

 {{< button Poster "/docs/seismo_poster.pdf" >}}
 {{< button Code "https://github.com/ubicomplab/Seismo" >}}